neitoroxin/matrixencrypt/README.md

 if we know roots, we cant restore source message from formula, because the matrices have different dimensions. let $M = B * x^T * (x^T * x)^{-1}$.
 Then we can give as encrypted message $A - M$.

 As for the algorithm's cryptographic strength, everything is excellent.
-The encryption method is synchronous and predicting a vector from a matrix A - M.
+The encryption method is synchronous and predicting a vector from a matrix $A - M$.